supahcraig/Creating_CDP_Environments/Azure_via_CDP_console.md

 ---

 ### Finish CDP Envionrment steps

+All these items can be found from inside your resource group in the Azure console, or if you remember your environment name & start typing in the box.

 4. Assumer Identity = `<resource group name>-AssumerIdentity'
 5. Storage Identity = `data@<storage account name>`
 6. Data Access Identity = `<resource group name>-DataAccessIdentity`